amidaware/trmm-docs/docs/ee/reporting/functions/reporting_dataqueries.md

             plat: "windows"
 ```

-The above is just doing an *equals* comparsion to make sure the rows match.
+The above is just doing an *equals* comparison to make sure the rows match.
 You can also
 use other operations like greater than, contains, etc.

 ```yaml